Skip to content Skip to footer navigation

 The more you pay, the better the bed, right?
 Not so, says Peter, who's quick to point out that spending more cash is never an automatic guarantee of a better night's sleep.

 "Our mattress testing regularly disproves the adage 'you get what you pay for'," he explains.
-"In fact, some of the most expensive mattresses we reviewed – ones that cost three to four grand – rated the lowest when it came to comfort and sagging, which is really alarming."
+"In fact, some of the most expensive mattresses we reviewed – models that cost three to four grand – rated the lowest when it came to comfort and sagging, which is really alarming."

 The great news is CHOICE testers also found much cheaper models that scored highly in our key tests, which means you can bag a better bed for far less.
 Find out which are the best mattresses for less than $1100.